car251290/Beer-display-information/README.md

 Using this example for getting the card and get information, in a best way I read it and code a better display information.
 Note: If you are using react-native version 0.60 or higher you don't need to link react-native-vector-icons.

 Wrap your root component in Provider from react-native-paper.
-If you have a vanilla React Native project, it's a good idea to add it in the component which is passed to AppRegistry.registerComponent.
+If you have a vanilla React Native project, it's a good idea to add it which is passed to App Registry.register Component.

 If you don't want to install vector icons, you can use babel-plugin-optional-require to opt-out.

 If you use Expo, you don't need to install vector icons.
 But if you have a babel.config.js or .babelrc file, make sure that it includes babel-preset-expo. https://callstack.github.io/react-native-paper/card.html